Rain-OSU/CIS445_545_HW2/README.md

 Note 4: Fixed a couple errors with grammatical errors.

-Note 5: Fixed a couple JS things
+Note 5: Fixed a couple JS things.

+Note 6: Fixed some CSS things this time.